 Main headings and sub-headings should be numbered as per the following:

 Language: The International Review of Law Journal accepts articles in Arabic, English or French.
-English or American spellings are acceptable, but must be used consistently.
+British or American spellings are acceptable, but must be used consistently.

 Style: One of the following style guides should be used: